I Love These Emails, or Do I?

 - If you are conducting tele-health, follow state laws, relevant codes of ethics, and have a separate informed consent, which is required in some states, such as California.

 - Make sure your computer has a password, virus protection, firewall, and back up system.
+For information on computer security, see: Security for Computers & Mobile Devices.

 - Make sure that each email includes an electronic signature that covers issues such as confidentiality and security.